casper-network/docs/source/docs/casper/workflow/staking.md

 If you are new or have logged out of the Signer, you can log in with these steps:

-1. Using Chrome or a Chromium-based browser like Brave, navigate to the block explorer on the mainnet (<https://cspr.live/>), and click on the **Sign-in** menu.
+1. Using Chrome or a Chromium-based browser like Brave, navigate to a block explorer on the Mainnet, for this example we are using (<https://cspr.live/>), and click on the **Sign-in** menu.
 2. Download the [CasperLabs Signer extension](https://chrome.google.com/webstore/detail/casperlabs-signer/djhndpllfiibmcdbnmaaahkhchcoijce).
 3. You will need to create a vault that will safeguard your accounts with a password.
 In this step, we assume that you have not used the Signer before, so click **Reset Vault**.
 4. Create a password for your new vault.
 Confirm the password, and then click **Create Vault**.